braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/developer_console/event_user_log_tab.md

 - How many sessions a user has had
 - When a user last started a session
 - If the user starts a session after receiving a campaign
-- What the user’s median session duration is
+- What the user's median session duration is

 These behaviors are not impacted by the session end event being flushed on the next session.